inclavare-containers/inclavare-containers/rats-tls/docs/designdocs/design.md

 1. The server generates a key pair and binds the public key to the enclave instance.

 After the server is started, an enclave is created and a new protected key pair is generated in the enclave.
-Enclave-TLS includes the hash value of the public key as user data in the attestation report to bind the Enclave-TLS key and the Enclave.
+Rats-TLS includes the hash value of the public key as user data in the attestation report to bind the Rats-TLS key and the Enclave.
 The report is generated by the attester and it is ensured that the report is indeed generated on the trusted HW-TEE platform.
-At this point, the Enclave-TLS public key is bound to the enclave instance.
+At this point, the Rats-TLS public key is bound to the enclave instance.

 2. The server generates an x.509 certificate with attestation evidence.